top of page

 When AI Meets AI, Everybody Loses

-The result is what one analyst called the “tsunami of sameness.”AI has turned hiring into a self-referential loop — machines inferring skills from job descriptions and other machines generating resumes to match those same inferences.
+The result is what one analyst termed the “tsunami of sameness.”
+AI has created a self-referential loop.
+Machines infer skills from job descriptions, while other machines generate resumes to match those inferences.

-The consequences are real:
+The consequences are significant:

-• Recruiters are drowning in volume.
+• Recruiters are inundated with applications.

 The Problem: Measuring Capability, Not Potential